Section 117 Aftercare

 - You are entitled to section 117 after-care if you have been in hospital under sections 3, 37, 45A, 47, or 48 of the Mental Health Act 1983.

-- Your illness might affect you in different ways.
+- Your mental health might affect you in different ways.
 The NHS and social services call these things your ‘needs’.

-- If you have any problems or questions, talk to your care coordinator or your other contacts in the NHS or social services.
+- If you have any problems or questions, talk to your care coordinator, or another member of your care team.
 An advocate might be able to help you do this.
-If this does not work, you could think about making a complaint or getting help from a solicitor.
+If this does not work, you could think about making a complaint.